Follow TV Tropes

 • Fate Worse than Death:

-• Taylor himself becomes more desperate to escape after learning that he himself is scheduled to be not only lobotomized and emasculated, but also stands to lose his two best friends.
+• Taylor himself becomes more desperate to escape after learning that he is scheduled to be lobotomized himself, and also emasculated, and also going to lose his two best friends to a Kangaroo Court on heresy charges.

 • Freudian Threat: Dr. Zaius makes repeated attempts to emasculate Taylor, potentially due to his obsession with the idea of a race of intelligent humans breeding.